patik/within-viewport/README.md

 ***Determine whether elements are within the viewport***

 Includes both a standalone, plain JavaScript function and a jQuery plugin with handy selectors and shorthand methods.

-The standalone function and jQuery plugin are equally functional.
-I recommend the plugin if you're using jQuery anyway; otherwise, use the standalone function.
+Both versions are equally functional.

 ## Usage